 The KZN coastline varies considerably from a pristine North Coast to a highly developed South Coast.
-Due to this variability the type and density of coastal access routes along the coast differs and consequently requires different management strategies.
-The first phase of this study aimed to define a proposed access route density index (PAD) considering various social, recreational and environmental indicators.
-This PAD index was based on the number of access routes required to provide sufficient access to coastal activities without exceeding the environment’s capacity to sustain such access.
-Seven indicators were used: activities (swimming beaches, fishing hotspots, subsistence fisheries and subsistence harvesting); coastal vulnerability index; protected and marine protected areas; altered land; built-up land; natural land and disturbed land.
+Due to this variability, the type and density of coastal access routes along the coast differs and consequently requires different management strategies.
+A coastal access situational analysis for KZN was carried out by EDTEA in 2019 to serve as a geospatial tool for local municipalities to support decision making (EDTEA, 2019).
+The first phase of this study aimed to define a proposed access route density (PAD) index considering various social, recreational and environmental indicators.
+This PAD index was based on the number of access routes required to provide sufficient access to coastal public property and activities without exceeding the environment’s capacity to sustain such access.
+Seven indicators were used: (i) activities (swimming beaches, fishing hotspots, subsistence fisheries and subsistence harvesting); (ii) coastal vulnerability index; (iii) protected and marine protected areas; (iv) altered land; (v) built-up land; (vi) natural land; and (vii) disturbed land.
 This geospatial tool aims to provide KwaZulu-Natal (KZN) coastal municipalities with the knowledge to support decision-making through improved understanding of coastal access localities and quality.

 ORI • EDTEA